 Don’t buy email lists

 Reaching your quota is important, but while it may be tempting to buy prospects lists, don’t do it.
 Purchased lists won't benefit your business.
 Those lists are full of unqualified addresses that won't get you any results.

-Purchased lists generally contain poorly verified email addresses, resulting in a higher bounce rate and a weaker deliverability.
+Purchased lists generally contain poorly verified email addresses, resulting in a higher bounce rate and weaker deliverability.
 It’s always worth taking the extra time to identify quality leads.

 Avoid SPAM trigger words

 Email Service Providers (ESPs) use a variety of methods to fight SPAM.
 One very simple method is to detect words that are used a lot in SPAM emails.

-One of the first thing you should do to increase your email deliverability is to avoid these words in your emails.
+One of the first things you should do to increase your email deliverability is to avoid these words in your emails.

 We have compiled an exhaustive list of the most used SPAM trigger words on our blog.

 Use a SPAM checker tool